Colton Underwood Reveals Why He’s Still Not Engaged Or Living With Cassie Randolph 1 Year After ‘The Bachelor’

 Colton Underwood says he still has no plans to move in with girlfriend Cassie Randolph, despite the fact that they have now been a couple for a full year.
 In a new interview, The Bachelor star explained that while he and his final lady are very much in love, living apart works best for them right now as they continue with a slow-paced relationship after meeting on the fast-paced dating show.

 Colton and Cassie wrapped filming on The Bachelor in November 2018.
 The season focused heavily on 27-year-old Colton’s virginity.
-Fans of the ABC reality show know that after a headline-making fence jumping scene in which Colton nearly quit the show over Cassie’s reluctance to jump into an engagement, the two decided to leave the show as a couple and continue dating off-camera.
+Fans of the ABC reality show know that after a headline-making, fence-jumping scene in which Colton nearly quit the show over Cassie’s reluctance to jump into an engagement, the two decided to leave the show as a couple and continue dating off-camera.
 Since that time, Colton and Cassie have been taking things very slow.

 In a new interview with Hollywood Life, Colton explained why he and Cassie still have no plans to move in together or get engaged.